leonguyen-dev/ms-identity-ciam-native-javascript/typescript/native-auth/angular-sample/README.md

 - Users sign in with their email as the username.
 - Password-based: Enter email and password to authenticate.
 - Passwordless: Enter email to receive a one-time passcode (OTP) for authentication.
+- **Multi-Factor Authentication (MFA)**: If MFA is required, users select a verification method and complete a second factor challenge.
+- **Just-In-Time (JIT) Authentication Method Registration**: If no authentication method is registered, users can add one during sign-in.
 - Handles authentication errors and displays appropriate messages.

 #### Self-Service Password Reset (SSPR)
 - Users can initiate a self-serve password reset if they forget their password.
 - The password reset flow uses email OTP for authentication and verification.
 - Guides users through requesting a reset code, verifying their identity, and setting a new password.
+- After successful password reset, the app automatically continues to sign in the user.
+- During the automatic sign-in after password reset, users can add authentication methods if no strong auth method is registered.
+- Also, during the automatic sign-in after password reset, users may be requried to complete additional verification if MFA is enabled.
 - Handles errors such as invalid or expired reset codes.

 ## Getting Started